fitNests/fitNests/hardware_beetle+MPU6050/MPU6050_calibration/README.md

 **DO NOT TOUCH THE MPU6050 OR BEETLE DURING THE CALIBRATION**

-5. Once you see the line saying "Calibrations done", take down the 6 values in the serial monitor (x, y, z, yaw, pitch, raw) and place it in your MPU6050_wrist.ino or MPU6050_body.ino code under  <br><br>
+5. Once you see the line saying "FINISHED!", take down the 6 values in the serial monitor.
+It will look something like this "Your offsets:	-1755	1238	1520	-107	2	-23"

-mpu.setXAccelOffset(<"insert your value here">);
-mpu.setYAccelOffset("insert your value here");
-mpu.setZAccelOffset("insert your value here");
-mpu.setXGyroOffset("insert your value here");
-mpu.setYGyroOffset("insert your value here");
-mpu.setZGyroOffset("insert your value here");
+Take this values and place it in your MPU6050_Wrist.ino or MPU6050_Ankle.ino code under the functions section.

+mpu.setXAccelOffset(-1755);
+mpu.setYAccelOffset(1238);
+mpu.setZAccelOffset(1520);
+mpu.setXGyroOffset(-107);
+mpu.setYGyroOffset(2);
+mpu.setZGyroOffset(-23);

+Contact Nicholas if you face any issues or doubts.